Girafboy/RE-toy/README.md

 Here are some examples of how to use the commands:

-- Run the reachability algorithm ORSE_Toy of specific parameters on a randomly generated DAG with 100 nodes and an average degree of 3 with a maximum execution time of 10 seconds:
+- Run the reachability algorithm RE-toy of specific parameters on a randomly generated DAG with 100 nodes and an average degree of 3 with a maximum execution time of 10 seconds:

   ````
-  ./reachability --time 10 --graph --random 100 3 --algorithm orse_toy 32 2.0
+  ./reachability --time 10 --graph --random 100 3 --algorithm re_toy 32 2.0
   ```

 - Run the reachability algorithm BFL of specific parameters on a specified graph file: